 - Provide the Residency Certification Number (RCN) on college application.

-- Upon receipt of a completed College Foundation of North Carolina (CFNC) application for admission, staff verifies all data for the applicant in the student file in the NCCCS Colleague computer system.
-Applicants select their program(s) of choice from available academic programs on the CFNC application that are not competitive or limited admission.
+- Upon receipt of a completed online College Foundation of North Carolina (CFNC) application for admission, staff verifies all data for the applicant in the student file in the NCCCS Colleague computer system.
+Applicants select their program of interest from available academic programs on the CFNC application.
 Students may not register within programs for which they do not meet placement or program prerequisites.

 - An electronic file is made for each applicant and all additional supporting documents are linked to this file.